 Not all VPNs suffer from WebRTC leaks.
 Some have added security features to their apps that prevent WebRTC traffic from traveling outside the encrypted VPN tunnel.
 Of the many VPNs we’ve tested, two stand out:

-While many VPNs claim to prevent leaks, many fail to live up to their promises.
-We’ve put both of these VPNs through rigorous leak tests to ensure they never allow WebRTC leaks to occur under any circumstances.
-ExpressVPN and NordVPN will both prevent WebRTC leaks on any web browser or app.
+While many VPNs claim to prevent IP leaks, many fail to live up to their promises.
+We’ve put these two VPNs through rigorous leak tests to ensure they never allow WebRTC leaks to occur under any circumstances.
+Both NordVPN and ExpressVPN prevent WebRTC leaks on any web browser or app.

 By signing up for and installing either of these VPNs, you don’t need to worry about WebRTC leaks.
 No further tweaks are required.